 Another intriguing “novelty” in terms of active amblyopia treatment is perceptual learning.
 Defined as “any relatively permanent and consistent change in the perception of a stimulus array, following practice or experience with this array” by Eleanor Gibson more than 60 years ago, it is the field of vision training that many pieces of research have been devoted to in the last few decades.
 In more layman terms it is basically a learning process that eventually, due to still somewhat obscured mechanisms, leads to the improvement of vision.
 The visual stimuli used vary immensely among different approaches of perceptual learning, the most common being a contrast grating stimulus.

-The training protocols, namely duration and participants’ inclusion criteria, also vary much among these approaches.
+The training protocols, namely duration and participants’ inclusion criteria, also vary significantly among these approaches.
 With the constant development of software and algorithms, the perceptual learning approaches are getting more and more complex, as is the analysis of these visual interventions.
 That said, we are still far from establishing standardized protocols for the use of perceptual learning in children’s amblyopia treatment.
 Those approaches then, for the time being, remain mostly reserved for experimental use and are as such not yet widely used in routine clinical practice.
-It is worth noting, though, that much research shows, that improvement of visual function (visual acuity as well as contrast sensitivity) with perceptual learning can not only be possible in children, but also in adults – way beyond the critical period for vision development!
+It is worth noting, though, that much research shows that improvement of visual function (visual acuity as well as contrast sensitivity) with perceptual learning can not only be possible in children, but also in adults – way beyond the critical period for vision development!

 Binocular Dichoptic Training with AmblyoPlay